-CDSL also has a policy framework for orderly winding down of its critical operations and service.
+CDSL also has wind down plan for its critical operations and service.

 PRINCIPLE 11: Central securities depositories

 A CSD should have appropriate rules and procedures to help ensure the integrity of securities issues and minimise and manage the risks associated with the safekeeping and transfer of securities.
 A CSD should maintain securities in an immobilised or dematerialised form for their transfer by book entry.